Renaldas0/ImproveYourGolf/README.md

   - The booking page consists of a form which is made using crispy forms
   - The user must input their name, email, requested class and requested date
   - Once this is done if the fields are correct the form is recorded in the database
+  - When booking, a user must enter the exact same username and email they used for signup or the booking may fail
 ![booking-page](https://user-images.githubusercontent.com/97538312/203824345-9ed984e1-9236-43f5-b7b9-35d97e2bd7ae.jpg)

 ## Manage Bookings